Home page of Dr. Christophe Zaroli

 Some advantages of SOLA tomography:

-• Direct control on resolution/uncertainty.
+• SOLA provides a direct control on model resolution/uncertainty.

-• No a priori constraints on model parameters (but on model resolution).
+• NO a priori constraints on model parameters (but on model resolution).

 • Data-kernels can be fully exploited (if no model space discretization).